top of page

 Democracy and Liberalism

 Democracy remains a foundational principle of liberalism and a critical means to protecting freedom.
 Liberalism, however, tolerates mixed forms of government and has long sought to make peace with traditionally authoritarian forms of government like monarchism by combining “the monarchical principle with the democratic.”
-Contemporary Belgium and Spain effectively embody the idea of a democratic government mixed with monarchy.
+Contemporary Belgium and Spain, for example, effectively embody the idea of a democratic government mixed with monarchy.

 Limited Power